 Megan is a Lecturer in the UTS School of Life Sciences and the Subject Coordinator for 91159 Environmental Remediation.
 She is also the Course Director for the BSc Honours Environmental Science stream.

-For more information on her lab's current research projects, please visit website: www.thephytolab.com
+For more information on her lab's research, please visit The Phyto Lab's website: www.thephytolab.com

 Can supervise: YES